 The College strives to maintain a safe and secure environment in which to work and study.
 NMJC is concerned about the protection of persons and property.
 The institution cannot, however, guarantee the absolute safety of any one individual.
 Personal safety must begin with the individual.
-NMJC provides a number of safety services and programs, including twenty-four-hour coverage by Public Safety/ Security employees.
-To reach Public Safety/Security, please call (575) 399-2033 or (575) 492-2789.
+NMJC provides a number of safety services and programs, including twenty-four-hour coverage by Campus Security and Safety employees.
+To reach Campus Security and Safety, please call (575) 399-2033 or (575) 492-2789.

-NMJC Public Safety/Security is responsible for securing buildings and providing campus-wide patrol.
+NMJC Campus Security and Safety is responsible for securing buildings and providing campus-wide patrol.
 They also perform investigations and document incidents that occur on campus.
 In the event follow-up is necessary, or an incident constitutes a criminal offense, the Hobbs Police Department, Lea County Sheriff's Department or New Mexico State Police may be notified.
 NMJC may inform the parents or legal guardians of students under age 21 who have violated laws on the use or possession of alcohol or drugs, as allowed by the Higher Education Amendments of 1998.

 Preventing crime is a responsibility shared between the College and its constituents, including students, faculty, and staff.
 One cannot assume someone else has reported criminal activity.
-Suspicion is the only reason one needs for contacting a Public Safety / Security employee.
-If you are the victim or witness to a crime, contact Public Safety / Security as soon as possible.
-It will be helpful to supply Public Safety / Security with as much information as possible.
+Suspicion is the only reason one needs for contacting a Campus Security and Safety.
+If you are the victim or witness to a crime, contact Campus Security and Safety as soon as possible.
+It will be helpful to supply Campus Security and Safety with as much information as possible.
 This will allow a campus search to begin immediately and for neighboring law enforcement agencies to be notified.